microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrollment/beta/docs/Microsoft.Graph.Beta.DeviceManagement.Enrollment.md

 ### [New-MgBetaRoleManagementCloudPcRoleDefinition](New-MgBetaRoleManagementCloudPcRoleDefinition.md)
 Create a new unifiedRoleDefinition object for an RBAC provider.
-This feature requires an Azure AD Premium P1 or P2 license.
+This feature requires a Microsoft Entra ID P1 or P2 license.
-The following RBAC providers are currently supported:\n- Cloud PC\n- device management (Intune)\n- directory (Azure AD) This API is available in the following national cloud deployments.
+The following RBAC providers are currently supported:\n- Cloud PC\n- device management (Intune)\n- directory (Microsoft Entra ID) This API is available in the following national cloud deployments.

 ### [New-MgBetaRoleManagementCloudPcRoleDefinitionInheritPermissionFrom](New-MgBetaRoleManagementCloudPcRoleDefinitionInheritPermissionFrom.md)
 Create new navigation property to inheritsPermissionsFrom for roleManagement